a5221985/tutorials/programming/on_pair_programming_Martin_Fowler.md

 ### Knowledge Sharing ###
 1. Pairing helps spread knowledge on technology, domain on daily basis
+2. Pairing prevents silos of knowledge on technology
+3. Two minds discussing a problem improves chances of finding good solution
+	1. Different experiences and perspectives come into play to consider alternatives

+#### Practical Tips ####
+1. Must not shy away from pairing on tasks when there is no idea on technology involved or domain
+	1. Must not keep working in area we feel most comfortable and not miss out on learning new things

 ### Reflection ###
 ### Keeping Focus ###